nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Create the Group class with a constructor that can accept a DOM element that is the open/close grouper, and it will find the other.
- * Extend Group instances with getters for the open/close grouper elements.
- * Introduce unique IDs by doing the following enhancements as a unit.
+ * Create a class variable that stores the list of unused integer IDs for groups.
  * Give every matching pair of groupers a unique number at insertion time, stored in their ids, as in `id='open3'` and `id='close3'`.
-   * Extend Group instances with a getter for the integer id number.
+Use the lowest unused ID.
  * Add a class method that scans the document, indexing all pairs of groupers, in order, deleting each that doesn't match up with a same-numbered partner.
 From those that remain, build a hierarchy stored in a class member `Groups.tree`, as an array of `Group` object instances.
 It also computes the list of unused ID numbers, so that it's easy to determine the next available ID for insertion.
  * Call that scanning routine after each document change.
- * Extend the scanning routine to also map all Group id numbers to the object instances, and keep that mapping within the Groups class itself, as in `Groups[7]`
  * Write a class method `Groups.numbers()`, which returns a list of all id numbers that appear in `Groups.tree`.
 They should appear in tree order.
  * Have `Groups.numbers()` cache its results and only invalidate the cache when the scanning routine is re-run.
+ * Create the Group class with a constructor that can accept a DOM element that is the open/close grouper, and it will find the other.
+ * Extend Group instances with getters for the open/close grouper elements.
+ * Extend Group instances with a getter for the integer id number.
+ * Extend the scanning routine to also map all Group id numbers to the object instances, and keep that mapping within the Groups class itself, as in `Groups[7]`
  * Extend Group instances with a function for getting the array of child Groups.
  * Extend Group instances with a function for getting the parent Group, if